Well, you could also ask: how long is a piece of string?

 It is important to note, that the above build cost do not consider any special sustainability or energy efficiency upgrades or measures.

-I’ve used to do energy ratings for other designers and architects when I started out with my business.
-Odrwn we had to do the ratings on beautifully designed homes, that would cost millions to build, where the kitchen would cost hundreds of thousands of dollars, but no consideration whatsoever was spent on making the homes energy efficient and sustainable.
+I’m experienced having conducted energy ratings for other designers and architects when I started out my business.
+Often we had to do the ratings on beautifully designed homes, that would cost millions to build, where the kitchen would cost hundreds of thousands of dollars, but no consideration whatsoever was spent on making the homes energy efficient and sustainable.
 In some cases, the designer and or client would even insist on single glazing in order to save some money and the homes would struggle to reach 5 stars back in the day, and even more so to get 6 stars.

 For me it would be out of the question, I would always rather spend my money on the windows and insulation, instead of spending it on luxury finishes.
 But of course, some people think differently…